lupyuen/lupyuen.github.io/src/mmu.md

 _Why NuttX?_

-[__Apache NuttX RTOS__](https://lupyuen.github.io/articles/ox2) is tiny and simpler to teach for MMU Internals.
+[__Apache NuttX RTOS__](https://lupyuen.github.io/articles/ox2) is tiny and simpler to teach, as we walk through the MMU Internals.

 And we're documenting everything that happens when NuttX configures the Sv39 MMU for Ox64 SBC.

-_All this is covered in Computer Science Textbooks, no?_
+_All this is covered in Computer Science Textbooks.
+No?_

 Let's learn things a little differently!
 This article will read (and look) like a (yummy) tray of Chunky Chocolate Brownies.